UniMath/agda-unimath/src/graph-theory/dependent-sums-directed-graphs.lagda.md

   pr2 pr1-Σ-Directed-Graph _ _ = edge-pr1-Σ-Directed-Graph
 ```

-### The second projection of the dependent coproduct directed graph
+### The second projection of the dependent sums of directed graph

 ```agda
 module _